diogenesdauster/reactnd-project-flashcards/README.md

 #### 3. Start the app with "npm start"

-To begin the App and run the application:
+- To begin the App and run the application:

 `$ npm start` or `$ yarn start`

+- Open the Android or iOS simulator and follow expo instructions: "Press a to open Android device or emulator, or i to open iOS emulator."

 #### 4. App look Like